The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - High price point

-These gaiters combine the best of all worlds by being highly protective while still being lightweight enough to be essentially unnoticeable once on.
+These gaiters combine the best of all worlds, being highly protective yet lightweight enough to remain essentially unnoticeable.
 The material is thin enough to easily ball the gaiter up in your fist.

 We tested these gaiters in a variety of weather conditions and on many types of trails.

-After many miles on rocky trails, they showed very little sign of wear and effectively kept debris out of our shoes.
-They also performed admirably at keeping our feet dryer when running in muddy and slushy conditions.
+After many miles on rocky terrain, they showed very little sign of wear and effectively kept debris out of our shoes.
+They also performed admirably at keeping our feet dry when running in muddy and slushy conditions.
 The material did a great job shedding mud, though thicker mud tended to build up on the instep attachment points.

 A front hook and an adjustable instep strap attach to any trail running shoe with a secure fit.
-One of our testers found that the front attachment hook would come off the laces when traveling off-track on tussocky and bushy terrain in New Zealand, where vegetation grabbed everything.
+One of our testers found that the front attachment hook would come off when traveling off-track on tussocky and bushy terrain in New Zealand, where vegetation grabbed everything.
 Still, even with the front hook undone, the gaiter stayed in place.

 The top of the gaiter also cinches closed to keep the gaiter in place and prevent debris from entering at the top.
 While we experienced a little bit of sag when the gaiter was wet, it wasn’t bad enough to consider it an issue.